 Another prime destination for admiring art in the Village is the Brown County Art Guild.
 Nestled in the heart of downtown Nashville on Van Buren Street, the Brown County Art Guild resides in the historic Minor House, which was built in 1857 and was purchased by the Guild in 1954.
 The Art Guild is the home to the Marie Goth Estate Collection, which includes major works by the Guild’s founding artists, such as V.J Cariani, Carl Graf, Genevieve Goth Graf, Marie Goth, and more.
 It also features and sells the artwork of over 50 regional member artists and hosts several special events throughout the year.

 But that’s not all, there’s also the T.C.
 Steele State Historic Site (where T.C.
-Steele himself lived), co-op galleries, public art fixtures, back road studios, workshops and lessons, as well as tons of handmade items by local skilled artisans.
+Steele himself lived), co-op galleries, public art fixtures, back road studios, workshops, lessons and art events, as well as tons of handmade items by local skilled artisans.
 From paintings, jewelry, and woven baskets to furniture, bath products, and craft cocktails, everything in Brown County is art!

 Come check out Brown County’s booming Arts Village for yourself and discover art of the past and the present!